MaterializeInc/materialize/doc/user/content/overview/arangements.md

 Create a materialized view: 3-way join group by fields 1,2,3  - Mz creates arrangements

-For maximal control:
-Do create view (will not build index), then create index on the keys you want Can be a 2x memory reduction for people
-Most likely to benefit from this: you have input data and we can’t tell what primary key is (you have a customerID but never use it; you always search on join of customer last name-customer first name)
-GROUP BY operators: DISTINCT often shows up in correlated subquery (subquery references the outer columns), at some point we need to grab the outer columns.
-If you were decorrelating it, you would have to create a DISTINCT query
-? possibly use scalar indicators ?

 Things that traditional indexes do that we don’t do:
 Most db indexes are sorted by the value of the thing they’re indexed on.
 This makes RANGE queries easier.
 Doesn’t happen in Mz.